Matrix product states with large sites: Applications

 The absolute and relative timings are shown in \autoref{fig:N2_timing}.
 For the same bond dimension, the MPS-MRCI simulations (full and dashed lines) are typically faster than the FCI-based DMRG simulations (dotted lines).
 This is expected as the Hilbert space size (and thus the matrices in the MPS) are restricted in the MPS-MRCI computation.
 Likewise, MPS-MRCI simulations converge faster than conventional MPS (FCI) simulations with respect to bond dimension (see below).
 For all basis sizes the large site MPS (full lines) performs significantly faster than the MPS based on restricted quantum numbers (dashed lines) (right panel in \autoref{fig:N2_timing}).
 The speedup is always significantly larger than 1, decreases with increasing bond dimension, and increases with basis size.
 For example, in a triple $\zeta$ basis with 60 orbitals, a speedup of more than 50 compared to the standard MPS can be obtained.
 Notably, the large site MPS computation with a triple $\zeta$ basis (60 orbitals; full black line) is faster than the MPS with restricted quantum numbers with a double $\zeta$ basis (28 orbitals; dashed green line).

 The convergence of the energy versus bond dimension is shown for \ce{N2} in \autoref{fig:n2_energy_bdim}.
 We compute the energy at the equilibrium distance ($R=\unit[1.1208]\angstrom$) using the cc-pVDZ basis.
-MRCISD is based on a full CAS(14e,10o).
+MRCISD is based on a full CAS(14e,10o), employing a combination of natural orbitals obtained from CASSCF (for the CAS space) and from M\o{}ller-Plesset second order PT (MP2)\cite{helgaker_book} (by diagonalizing the one-particle density matrix in the space of the external orbitals).
+We use the same natural-occupation-based ordering for the MPS-MRCISD and the standard MPS wavefunctions.
 While for this example the normal MPS approaches the uc-MRCISD energy more rapidly, namely around $D\sim300$, the overall convergence with respect to $\bdim$ is slower.
 Due to the restrictions on the wavefunction, the MPS-MRCISD method requires a much smaller bond dimension of less than $400$ to approach an error of less than $\unit[1]{mE_H}$.
 In contrast, a normal MPS requires a bond dimension of $\sim\!\!
 1000$ for a similar convergence tolerance.\cite{Stateoftheart2004chan}